California’s Gavin Newsom slams Trump absence at COP30 climate conference

 Trump has been vocal in his opposition to emission-lowering policies, going so far as to claim that climate change is a “hoax” and a “con job”, a position that disregards the scientific consensus linking fossil fuel usage to long-term effects on the global climate.

-At September’s United Nations General Assembly, for instance, Trump asserted that countries around the world had been “devastated” by the “fake energy catastrophe”.
+At September’s UN General Assembly, for instance, Trump asserted that countries around the world had been “devastated” by the “fake energy catastrophe”.

 He also berated world leaders for attempting to impose policies that capped carbon emissions.